 The secondary study objectives will set pool use and waterbirth in the context of NHS care.
-The study will describe:
+The study will:

-- The overall proportion and characteristics of women who use a pool for labour or birth, compared to those who do not use a pool. - 2.
-The characteristics of, and outcomes for, women with identified risk factors at labour onset, who use a pool during labour. - 3.
-The characteristics of, and outcomes for, women who develop labour complications who use a pool during labour. - 4.
+- 1. Describe the proportion and characteristics of women who use a pool for labour or birth, compared to women who do not use a pool. - 2.
+Among women who leave the pool prior to birth, describe the reasons birth occurred out of water. - 3.
+Describe the maternal and infant outcomes for women with risk factors who use a pool during labour. - 4.
 Explore factors associated with high and low rates of pool use in individual maternity units.